 Inquiring Owners FAQ

 WHERE ARE YOU LOCATED? - For the convenience of our renters and maintenance personnel we have chosen to be near the center of Las Vegas.
-Our address is 4033 W. Charleston Blvd., Las Vegas, NV 89102.
-We are located on the southwest corner of Charleston and Valley View in the Westgate shopping center.
+Our address is 601 S. Rancho Dr. B17., Las Vegas, NV 89106.
+We are located in the northeast corner of the Quail Park II office complex.

 AM I REQUIRED TO HAVE A PROPERTY MANAGER? - Yes and No. Nevada State law requires that you have a representative in the county or within 60 miles of the rental property.
 Below is an exerpt of the statute:

 NRS 118A.260 Disclosure of names and addresses of managers and owners; emergency telephone number; service of process.

 (b) A telehone number at which a responsible person who resides in the county or within 60 miles of where the premises are located may be called in case of emergency.